Literature Circles in Action

 - Prepare the following role sheets for each group:

-- Copy enough for each group.
+- Make a copy of the role sheet for each group.
 I copy each role on a different color of paper for enhanced clarity.

-- Copy the PDF printable attached to this lesson: Thinking Through the Levels of a Story for each group.
+- Make a copy of Thinking Through the Levels of a Story (PDF) for each group.

 - Gather copies of the novels to be used for Literature Circles.
 Try to find books of near the same length if possible.
 Student choice is important, but sometimes we have assigned books for our curriculum and that will work in a Literature Circle as well.
 Check with your library for extra copies of a particular title or check with Scholastic Book Clubs.
 I've found great bargains in the Tab Book Club that my high school students love.

 - Create a simple rubric that evaluates each student on performance of their role, comprehension of book, and cooperative behavior in the group.
 Go over the rubric with students.

 Begin with a short book talk about each novel from which students are allowed to choose.

 Have each student write their first and second choice of a novel and form groups based on what students want to read.
 You will have to balance the groups by the number of copies you have and such, but usually students are willing to compromise.

 Once groups are formed, go over the role sheets and expectations and have each student select a role.